39 Reasons You Should Be Using WordPress for Your Online Presence

-Many businesses have several people focusing on different aspects of their website.
-There may be marketing people concerned with content creation, shop keepers running the online store, and the folks over in IT keeping the whole site running smoothly.
+Many businesses have several people focusing on different aspects of their websites.
+There may be marketing people concerned with content creation, shopkeepers running the online store, and the folks over in IT keeping the whole site running smoothly.

 WordPress makes it simple to assign different access roles for different people.
 Here are some of the roles you can assign directly from the WordPress dashboard or through plugins: